 ARRA made additional funds available for both SNAP benefits and SNAP administrative costs.
 The ARRA award term at 2 CFR section 176.210(b) requires a recipient to separately identify the expenditures for Federal awards under the ARRA.
 Under SNAP, this would require a State to distinguish expenditures of regular SNAP funds from expenditures of ARRA SNAP funds in its Schedule of Expenditures of Federal Awards (SEFA) and in its Single Audit Data Collection Form (SF-SAC).
-A memorandum issued by FNS on October 31, 2013 has provided the following guidance on how States and counties are to comply with this award term.
+A memorandum issued by FNS on December 12, 2014 has provided the following guidance on how States and counties are to comply with this award term.

-1. Reporting SNAP Benefits (CFDA 10.551)
+Reporting SNAP Benefits (CFDA 10.551)

-a.
-Guidance for States

-(1) SEFA and SF-SAC
+- 1. Guidance for States - a.
+SEFA and SF-SAC